Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 The Netherlands

 Netherlands crypto tax is fairly unique.
-The Netherlands has an atypical policy of taxation on not only crypto but all capital assets.
-Each year on January 1, the taxable base of a Dutch taxpaying individual's assets is reset and a wealth tax is applied to the deemed yield on the value of assets of the prior tax year.
+The Netherlands has an atypical taxation policy on not only crypto but all capital assets.
+Each year, on January 1, the taxable base of a Dutch taxpaying individual's assets is reset, and a wealth tax is applied to the deemed yield on the value of assets of the prior tax year.
 This means crypto holders pay taxes on their holdings whether they’ve realized gains or not.

 India

 India crypto tax regulations are relatively unfavorable.
 All cryptocurrency capital gains and income are subjected to a hefty 30% flat tax in India.
-When you’ve reached a certain threshold, every time you buy crypto there is a 1% tax deduction at source (TDS) added.
+When you’ve reached a certain threshold, every time you buy crypto, a 1% tax deduction is added at source (TDS).
 The TDS requirement can pose logistical and accounting challenges for Indian crypto exchanges and traders.

 Spain

-In Spain crypto investors can expect to pay up to 47% on their crypto income.
+In Spain, crypto investors can expect to pay up to 47% of their crypto income.
 Spain also imposes wealth taxes on residents with net worths of over €700,000, including crypto assets.
 In addition, Spanish taxpayers can only use 25% of capital losses to offset capital gains.

 Frequently asked questions